apache/apisix-website/blog/en/blog/2022/02/16/file-logger-api-gateway.md

 - API Gateway
 - Logging
 - file logger

-description: This article documents the process of developing the `file-logger` plugin by a front-end engineer with no back-end experience.
+description: This article introduces the specific steps for front-end engineers to develop file-logger plugins on the cloud-native API gateway Apache APISIX.
-tags: [Technology,Logging]
+tags: [Plugins,Ecosystem]
 ---

 > This article documents the process of developing the `file-logger` plugin by a front-end engineer with no back-end experience.